F5Networks/f5-azure-arm-templates-v2/examples/autoscale/bigiq/README.md

 To test the WAF service, perform the following steps:

-1. Check the VM Scale Set instance health state; instance health is based on Azure's ability to connect to your application via the VM Scale Set's load balancer.
+1. Check the VM Scale Set instance health state.
+Instance health is based on Azure's ability to connect to your application via the VM Scale Set's load balancer.
   - Navigate to **Resource Groups > *RESOURCE_GROUP* > Overview > *uniqueId*-vmss" > Instances**.
   - The health state for each instance should be "Healthy".
 If the state is "Unhealthy", proceed to the [Troubleshooting Steps](#troubleshooting-steps) section.